Succinic semialdehyde dehydrogenase deficiency

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 HSD10 disease is a rare X-linked disease with a wide spectrum of clinical and biochemical presentations in males.
 It is caused by pathogenic variants in the HSD17B10 gene.
-Dr. Johannes Zschocke, Professor of Human Genetics at the Medical University of Innsbruck, Austria, who first recognized the condition, explains that HSD17B10 encodes a moonlighting protein with at least 2 distinct functions that may be differentially affected with divergent clinical and biochemical effects.
+Dr. Johannes Zschocke, Professor of Human Genetics at the Medical University of Innsbruck, Austria, who first recognized the condition, explains that HSD17B10 encodes a moonlighting protein with at least two distinct functions that may be differentially affected with divergent clinical and biochemical effects.
 This is essential to understand for correct interpretation of clinical, biochemical, and molecular data.

-• The X-chromosomal HSD17B10 gene encodes a moonlighting protein with at least 2 distinct functions, disruptions of which have diverse effects. | |
+• The X-chromosomal HSD17B10 gene encodes a moonlighting protein with at least two distinct functions, disruptions of which have diverse effects. | |

 • The classical presentation of HSD10 disease is a progressive mitochondrial multisystem disease in boys thought to be due to deficient mtDNA transcript processing. | |